Sssilll/Data_science_bootcamp_8/README.md

 - Essential Machine Learning
 - Python Programming
 - Essential Python for Data Analyst
 - Dashboard
-and this github is created to gathering homeworks for this bootcamp.It's second brain for me.
+This github is created to gathering homeworks for this bootcamp.It's second brain for me.